getfem/getfem/doc/sphinx/source/install/install_mac.rst

    $ brew install libtool

 For the sequential mumps,

    $ brew tap brewsci/num

-   $ brew install rewsci-mumps --without-mpi
+   $ brew install brewsci-mumps --without-mpi

 For the parallel one, just forget --without-mpi and install also mpi and metis.